opinionstage/opinionstage-wordpress-plugin/readme.txt

  * Gather more qualified leads - integrate a lead form inside the poll, quiz or survey.
  * Drive sales/revenue - take advantage of the high engagement rates to increase revenue from ads inside and outside of the polls and quizzes.
  * Extract insights - get more insights using interactive polls & surveys designed to maximize participation.
 Extract actionable insights with an intuitive analytics dashboard.

+ == Best Practices for creating an effective quiz ==

+ * Start by setting the objective – before starting to plan the quiz, determine what you want to achieve.
+Are you looking to generate engagement, to gather leads, to drive social sharing, or do you have a different motivation?
+For example, if you are looking to generate leads, it is usually better to keep it shorter.
+If you are looking to generate engagement you will prefer to make it longer.
+If you are looking to get social shares, your focus should be on designing an outcome that will get shared.

+ * Select a topic based on your audience – in the planning phase, keep your audience in mind.
+What topic will they find interesting or appealing?
+A quiz that works great for one audience, might not perform as well for another audience.
+Select a great title – the title is the single most important part of a quiz.
+Select a title that appeals to your audience, makes them interested or curious to discover something about themselves or about others.
+Try to keep the title clear and short as possible.
+Add humor when relevant.

+ * Keep it short, but not too short – If the quiz is too short, users tend to regard it as not serious enough or as content that will not bring much value.
+However, if it is too long, users will get tired and drop-off.
+At some point, adding another question will get you fewer responses.
+We recommend including 5-15 questions depending on the context.

+ * Make it visual – Opinion Stage lets you add images and videos in the quiz.
+You can add an image to the cover, and an intro image to each question.
+You can also add an image to each answer.
+Visuals will both get you more responses and will also improve the context of the questions and answers.

+ * Get shared in social networks – start by creating outcomes that are shareable.
+Examples can include sharing your results in a trivia quiz or sharing the personality you got in a personality test.
+It is recommended to keep the outcome text as positive as possible regardless of the results.
+Place in a prominent location – to verify your item is noticed, place it in a central place in your site.
+A few options we recommend – above the fold in posts/pages, in the sidebar, enter/exit popup, or in a quiz section in your site.

+ * Brand and customize – Opinion Stage lets you change every aspect of the visual.
+Customize the quiz so it matches your site and brand.
+You can set the font, sizes, and colors of the quiz.
+If you have some CSS knowledge you can customize almost every aspect of the quiz using the CSS override feature.

+ * Track and optimize – Opinion Stage lets you track every aspect of the performance, including how many users viewed, started, and completed the quiz.
+Track these parameters and use the drop-off report to optimize the length and to find questions that need to be replaced or improved.
+For more advanced usage scenarios you can also a/b test.

  == Language support ==